island-lang/island-lang.github.io/README.md

 	print(m) // prints "Catherine" "Jones"
 ```

-A class method can use the `this` object and the `with` operator to create a modified copy of its containing object:
+A class method can use the `this` object and the `with` operator to create a altered copy of its containing object:
 ```isl
 class Person
 	firstName: string